MasteryEducation/SecuritiesExamsMastery.ca/content/csc/27/2/index.md

 - [x] Minimizing negative market impact
 - [ ] Maintaining a uniform trade frequency irrespective of market conditions

-> **Explanation:** Best execution aims to secure optimal trade outcomes for the client—watching price, costs, and speed, and often using strategies to reduce market impact (especially for large order volumes).
+> **Explanation:**( Best execution aims to secure optimal trade outcomes for the client—watching price, costs, and speed, and often using strategies to reduce market impact (especially for large order volumes).)

----

 ### Which of the following is a typical first step for a buy-side portfolio manager considering a strategic adjustment?
 - [x] Performing macroeconomic and sector analyses